jlevy/og-equity-compensation/README.md

 🄳
-[**Restricted stock units (RSUs)**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) refer to an agreement by the company to issue an employee shares of stock or the cash value of shares of stock on a future date.
+[**Restricted stock units (RSUs)**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) refer to an agreement by a company to issue an employee shares of stock or the cash value of shares of stock on a future date.
 Each unit represents one share of stock or the cash value of one share of stock that the employee will receive in the future.
 (They’re called *units* since they are neither stock nor stock options, but another thing altogether that is contractually linked to the value of stock.)

-🄳 The date on which you receive the shares or cash payment for RSUs is known as the **settlement date**.
+🄳 The date on which an employee receives the shares or cash payment for RSUs is known as the **settlement date**.

 - 🔸 RSUs may vest according to a vesting schedule.
   The settlement date may be the time-based vesting date or a later date based on, for